Request Info 866-858-5323

 Scholarships

-Envision by WorldStrides awards partial tuition assistance to qualified students each year based upon financial need, scholastic leadership, achievements, and eligibility for our diversity, equity, and inclusion (DEI) scholarship.
+Envision by WorldStrides awards partial tuition assistance to qualified students each year based upon financial need, scholastic leadership, achievements, and other factors.
 LEARN MORE

 Fundraising